julsfelic/julsfelic.github.io/_posts/2016-02-11-from-ruby-to-node.md

 ---
 layout: post
-title: From Ruby to Node: A Brief Introduction
+title: From Ruby to Node.
+A Brief Introduction
 ---

 This blog post was originally written as a student lead session for the